andycroll/andycroll.com/_posts/2022/2022-10-03-date-and-time-extensions-are-an-unsung-hero-of-active-support.md

 ---
 title: "Time extensions are an unsung hero of Active Support"
-description: "There’s a method for that"
+description: "Is the end of the quarter of Tuesday, a week from now, a Sunday?
+There’s a method for that."
 layout: article
 category: ruby
 image: